 - 1 egg

-- 1 1/2 tsp vanilla-caramel coffee creamer butter extract, or funfetti cake mix
+- 1 ½ teaspoon vanilla-caramel coffee creamer butter extract, or funfetti cake mix

-- 2 tbsp sprinkles plus more for garnishing
+- 2 tablespoon sprinkles plus more for garnishing

 - 1 cup vanilla Greek yogurt of choice